 Whether you’re in-store shopping or scrolling through products online, keep your research hat on.
 What products on the shelves are your future competitors, and how are they packaged and marketed?
 Where are they sold, and for how much money?
 Talk with your family and friends about their cosmetics shopping habits and how they choose products.
 Use social media for "social listening."
 Follow brands you like (or might compete with), stores and sites where you'd like to sell your products, and cosmetics product influencers you’d eventually like to reach out to.

 You know best what your typical day looks like, and when you’ve got down time.
-Whether it’s reading up on ingredients during your lunch hour, like this article from SkillCrush recommends, or set aside even a few minutes a day when you’re consistently free.
+Whether it’s reading up on ingredients during your lunch hour, or setting aside even a few minutes a day when you’re consistently free.
 Do you have a long subway commute, or an hour every week that’s spent waiting while your daughter has soccer practice?
 Spend it sending emails to suppliers or building momentum around your new product through social media posts.